Voyager56/coronatime-laravel/README.md

 Copy the .env file to the root directory: `cp .env.example .env` and fill in the values for the database connection.

+Generate the keys for the application: `php artisan key:generate`

 Initialize the database: `php artisan migrate:fresh`

 run `php artisan db:init` to initialize the statistics database